-Ninety-six percent of the world’s population lives outside the U.S. As a result, most American businesses are influenced by market dynamics that originate beyond our borders.
-That’s why our international business program provides students with a multi-dimensional and applied-learning perspective, allowing graduates to successfully navigate a globally competitive business world.
-To ensure cross-cultural competencies, our students must minor in a foreign language, regional studies or global area.
-In addition, all majors must study abroad for some portion of their degree.
+This program provides students with a multi-dimensional and applied-learning perspective, allowing graduates to successfully navigate a globally competitive business world.
+Students in this program must minor in a foreign language, regional studies or a global area.
+In addition, they must study abroad for some portion of their degree.